 Here are a few tips to help you find what you are looking for:

-No need to follow a strict diet to stay in top form.
-Adopting a balanced diet is key in staying fit.
+No need to follow a strict diet to stay healthy.
+In fact, adopting a balanced diet is key in staying fit.

-Who says that only foods rich in calories, sugar, fat or salt are tasty?
-Oftentimes, eating well is above all about choosing variety and making good choices as often as possible.
-A large portion of your menu should include the most nutritious and savoury foods such as vegetables, fruits, legumes, foods rich in fibre, low-fat milk products, fish, etc.!
-To know what they are, consult the Canada Food Guide.
-It’s the document of reference for all Canadians who want what is best in terms of nutrition.
-Aim for balance in the long run, it’s the most effective strategy of any other!
+Who says that only foods high in calories, sugar, fat or salt taste good?
+Oftentimes, eating well is all about variety... and making good choices as often as possible.
+A large portion of your menu should include the most nutritious and savoury foods such as vegetables, fruits, legumes, high-fibre foods, low-fat dairy products, fish, etc.

-This also applies to maintaining a healthy weight.
-Forget so-called miracle diets that don’t require any effort, they generally aren’t very effective in improving your figure in the long term.
-Exercise regularly, reduce the number of calories you eat in a day and choose nutritious foods.
-This will help you stay on course and eventually achieve your objective.
+This principle also applies to maintaining a healthy weight.
+Forget so-called miracle diets that supposedly don’t require any effort, they are generally not very effective in improving your body shape in a lasting way.
+Exercise regularly, reduce the number of calories you eat daily, and choose nutritious foods.
+This will help you stay the course and eventually reach your goal.

 For additional information on the fundamentals of healthy eating or weight loss, speak to a healthcare professional or read the following articles:

-In order to function well, the body needs a variety of nutrients: glucose, protein, fiber, and of course, vitamins and minerals.
-Generally speaking, those who follow the recommendations of the Canada Food Guide should be able to get all of the nutritional elements the body needs through diet.
-However, because it isn't always possible to eat well every day, some groups of people could particularly benefit from taking daily vitamin and mineral supplements.
+To function well, the body needs a variety of nutrients: glucose, protein, fibre, not to mention vitamins and minerals.
+In general, people who follow Canada's Food Guide should be able to get all the nutrients their bodies need from their food.
+However, because it is not always possible to eat well every day, some groups of people are particularly well advised to take daily vitamin and mineral supplements.

 Vitamin D is a good example of a nutrient that is sometimes lacking.
-Yet, it is of crucial importance, since it contributes to general health, particularly to bone and dental health.
-Everyone living in Canada should ensure that their body receives sufficient quantities of vitamins, including vitamin D. If needed, speak to your pharmacist, doctor or another healthcare professional.
-If you are considering to take a vitamin and mineral supplement, ask your pharmacist to advise you about the best-suited formulation for your needs.
+Yet, it is critically important because it contributes to general health, particularly to bone and dental health.
+Everyone living in Canada should ensure that their body is getting enough vitamins, including vitamin D. If needed, speak to your pharmacist, doctor or another healthcare professional.
+If you are considering to take a vitamin and mineral supplement, ask your pharmacist to recommend the formulation that best meets your needs.

 For additional information about vitamins and minerals, speak to your pharmacist or read the following articles:

-A person’s dietary needs can vary during the course of their lifetime, according to age, health, lifestyle or their situation (e.g., pregnancy).
-When you wish to establish a made-to-measure diet, it’s important to consider all of these factors.
-It is sometimes useful and advisable to call upon the expertise of health professionals specialized in nutrition to develop an optimal dietary plan.
+A person's dietary needs can vary over the course of their lifetime, according to age, health, lifestyle or their situation (e.g. pregnancy).
+When establishing a personalized diet, it is important to take all these factors into account.
+It is sometimes useful and advisable to call upon the expertise of health professionals specializing in nutrition to develop an optimal diet plan.

-When an individual is forced to live with a chronic disease such as diabetes, heart disease or Alzheimer’s disease, this can be even more essential.
-In fact, it isn’t uncommon for a treatment plan to include dietary changes in addition to medications and other recommended medical measures.
+When a person has to live with a chronic disease, such as diabetes, heart disease or Alzheimer's disease, this can be even more essential.
+In fact, it isn’t uncommon for the treatment plan for a disease to include dietary changes in addition to medications and other recommended medical measures.

 For additional information about nutrition in specific conditions, read the following articles:

-Remember that nutrition is always the basis of good health, so it’s a crucial topic to talk about with your healthcare professional, regardless of your situation!
+Remember that nutrition is always the basis of good health, so it’s a crucial topic to discuss with your healthcare professional, regardless of your situation!

 Your message has been sent.